- It’s a genuine low-risk way to open your own retail arbitrage business.

-One of the best feelings in Retail Arbitrage is having a trolley full of profitable products, which you can later list on your Amazon seller account for a massive profit.
+One of the best feelings in Retail Arbitrage is having a trolley full of profitable products, which you can later sell on your Amazon seller account for a massive profit.

 You’ve successfully managed to source, and now all you simply need to do is pay for the items and get them home.